Summer Enrichment FAQ

 Yes, a program can apply for different amounts each year.

 How soon after the grants are awarded will funding be provided to camps?

 Funding will be awarded after grantees have submitted necessary tax information to the State Department of Education, have successfully uploaded and received approval on their budget, and completed a funds withdrawal request.
-Note, this process can take several weeks.
+Note, this process can take several months.
+Additionally, funds will be disbursed on a reimbursement basis only, and camps should not anticipate using summer enrichment funds to prospectively pay for necessary camp activities and personnel.
 We strongly recommend programs elect to receive their funds via direct deposit in order to access them on a faster timeline.

 Can the camps be virtual, or do they have to take place in person?
 Can there be a combination of both?

 We will not be supporting virtual programming as part of this grant program.

 What is the source of the funds for this program?